razoumov/publish/bash.md

 ## Advanced topic: variables

-We already saw variables that were specific to the script ($1, $@, ...).
-Variables can be used outside of the scripts:
+We already saw variables that were specific to scripts ($1, $@, ...).
+Variables can be used outside of
+scripts:

 ~~~ {.bash}
 $ myvar=3     # no spaces permitted around the equality sign!